by Sean Kelly, Managing Editor, Classical Wisdom

 Of the two Homeric poems, Athena plays a much larger role in the Odyssey.
 She essentially acts as the protector of Odysseus.
 At various points across Odysseus’ journey, it is Athena’s help and guidance that allow the cunning hero to escape to safety.
 Moreover, it is Athena’s request to Zeus that allows Odysseus to leave the island of Circe.

 Some have taken this to diminish the role of Odysseus himself.
 The interaction between the human and the divine in Greek literature, however, is more complex than that.
 Odysseus own qualities of cunning and guile are what win him the approval of the goddess.
 It is his own resourcefulness that makes him worthy of having a god intervene on his behalf.
-Odysseus own personality is so defined by the traits of cleverness and using his wits.
+Odysseus’ own personality is defined by cleverness and using his wits.
 That these are traits similar to those possessed by the goddess herself is significant.

 A direct parallel is drawn between Odysseus and Athena in two incidents that bookend the epic.
 Early on in the Odyssey, Athena appears to Odysseus’ son Telemachus in disguise.
 Towards the end of the epic, it is Athena that allows Odysseus to take on the form of a beggar, which allows him to re-enter Ithaca disguised.